everydeveloper/node-express-course/responses/04-get-data-with-var.md

 Notice that we didn't actually return anything from the server this time, so the browser should appear unresponsive.

-After testing that it workes, push your changes your github repo:
+After testing that it works, push your changes your GitHub repo:
 ```
 git add server.js
 git commit -m"add dynamic GET route"